SAP/go-ase/CONTRIBUTING.md

 License](http://www.apache.org/licenses/LICENSE-2.0) that is applied to go-ase itself.

-In particular you need to agree to the Individual Contributor License Agreement, which can be [found here][cla].
+In particular you need to agree to the Developer Certificate of Origin, which can be [found here][dco].

 This applies to all contributors, including those contributing on behalf of a company.
 If you agree to its content, you simply have to click on the link posted by the CLA assistant as a comment to the pull request.
-Click it to check the CLA, then accept it on the following screen if you agree to it.
-CLA assistant will save this decision for upcoming contributions and will notify you if there is any change to the CLA in the meantime.
+Click it to check the DCO, then accept it on the following screen if you agree to it.
+CLA assistant will save this decision for upcoming contributions and will notify you if there is any change to the DCO in the meantime.

-#### Company Contributors

-If employees of a company contribute code, in **addition** to the individual agreement above, there needs to be one company agreement submitted.
-This is mainly for the protection of the contributing employees.

-A company representative authorized to do so needs to download, fill, and print the [Corporate Contributor License Agreement][ccla] form.

-Then either:

-- Scan it and e-mail it to [opensource@sap.com](mailto:opensource@sap.com)
-- Fax it to: +49 6227 78-45813
-- Send it by traditional letter to:

-  Industry Standards & Open Source Team Dietmar-Hopp-Allee 16
-  69190 Walldorf
-  Germany

-The form contains a list of employees who are authorized to contribute on behalf of your company.
-When this list changes, please let us know.

 ### Contribution Content Guidelines